RahulSDeshpande/tyriar.github.io/_drafts/finished/sorting-algorithms.md

-tags        : [Algorithm, Computer science, Sorting] socialimage : primarytag  : Sorting intro       : A sorting algorithms takes a list of items and sorts them in a particular order, most commonly alphabetically or numerical.
+tags        : [Algorithm, Computer science, Sorting] socialimage : primarytag  : Sorting intro       : A sorting algorithm takes a list of items and sorts them in a particular order, most commonly alphabetically or numerical.
 ---

 {% include post-image.html class="right-col" alt="A sorting algorithm" src="/_drafts/images/sorting-algorithms/sorting-algorithms.svg" %}

 The study of sorting algorithms is a great way to improve your craft as a software developer.
-They provide simple algorithms on which complexity analysis can be practised and they introduce some clever solutions to a simple and understandable problem.
+They provide simple algorithms on which complexity analysis can be practised and also introduce some clever solutions to a simple and understandable problem.

 <div class='clear'><!----></div>